In search of living memory: film encounters with witnesses to the Warsaw Ghetto

 Watch all six episodes this April, May and June 2023 that will reveal the stories and personal portraits of Warsaw Ghetto Survivors, and people who were influenced by the history of the Ghetto.
 Hear their accounts of contemporary encounters which have been saved within the context of family history, personal objects, and urban space.

-- The premiere of the third episode will be released on the "Oral History / Museum POLIN Collection," YouTube channel.
+- The premiere of the sixth episode will be released on the "Oral History / Museum POLIN Collection," YouTube channel.

-Friday, May 19, 2023 at 6:00 PM CET.
-This episode features the story of Hanna Szmalenberg, and is entitled, "We wanted the names of people who passed this way to appear."
+Friday, June 30, 2023 at 6:00 PM CET.
+This episode features the story of Aleksandra Sobiecka.
+A look at the ghetto.

 - Watch the teaser >>